mmiranda222/.statsuite/content/changelog/_index.md

 patch changes:

 - [dotstatsuite-core-sdmxri-nsi-ws#289](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-ws/-/issues/289) *(DevOps)* Deploy NSI patch version 8.12.2.
-- [dotstatsuite-core-sdmxri-nsi-ws#286](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-ws/-/issues/286) Disappearing referential metadata availability and content (in specific situations). **Disclaimer:** if the issue appears again on not-updated data views, it should be fixed by manually 1) run the `cleanup/mappingsets` transfer method, then 2) run the `init/dataflow` transfer method.
+- [dotstatsuite-core-sdmxri-nsi-ws#286](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-ws/-/issues/286) Disappearing referential metadata availability and content (in specific situations). **Warning:** If the issue appears again on not-updated data views, it should be fixed by manually 1) run the `cleanup/mappingsets` transfer method, then 2) run the `init/dataflow` transfer method.
 - [dotstatsuite-core-sdmxri-nsi-ws#269](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-ws/-/issues/269) Deleting structures and related artefacts fails on first attempt in the DLM.
 - [dotstatsuite-core-sdmxri-nsi-ws#268](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-ws/-/issues/268) Header and sub-folder issues in zipped responses.
 - [dotstatsuite-core-sdmxri-nsi-ws#164](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-ws/-/issues/164) Leftover mappingset Db related records after dataflow deletion (including *"Enlisting in Ambient transactions is not supported"* error type).
 - [dotstatsuite-core-transfer#439](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/-/issues/439) Remove temp `log4net` internal debug.
 - [dotstatsuite-core-transfer#437](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/-/issues/437) Error message when using huge data files.
 - [dotstatsuite-core-transfer#435](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/-/issues/435) Adding/updating only dataflow-level attribute values isn't working.
-- [dotstatsuite-core-transfer#429](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/-/issues/429) When dimension order in DSD is different bewteen source and target, then data is not transferred even though the transfer service says it was "successful". **Disclaimer:** If it appears that you had a difference of dimension order in a DSD and that you have tried a data transfer from one source to another, then we recommend to first clean up the target DSD (using the `cleanup/dsd` transfer method) and redo the data transfer.
+- [dotstatsuite-core-transfer#429](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/-/issues/429) When dimension order in DSD is different bewteen source and target, then data is not transferred even though the transfer service says it was "successful". **Warning:** If it appears that you had a difference of dimension order in a DSD and that you have tried a data transfer from one source to another, then we recommend to first clean up the target DSD (using the `cleanup/dsd` transfer method) and redo the data transfer.

 ---